Welcome to the AMANI Birth Family

 10. How much do I charge for my services?

 This is entirely up to you.
 However, we do recommend that you work with other AMANI Birth Affiliates in your region to establish some continuity and value for your services.
 At the same time, there is nothing wrong with offering your services as an occasional sadaqah (charity) to women who truly need it and do not have funds.
 This is obviously completely up to you and your family to decide.

 11. How much is training?
 Do you offer financial aid, discounts, or payment plans?

-The general fee for training is equivalent to $700 in Saudi Arabia and $800 in any other location.
+The general fee for training is typically collected in local currency and equivalent to $800 USD.
 Remember, you are making an investment in yourself and your Ummah and you should recoup your investment by teaching just one class, insha’Allah.

 Additionally, once you are registered, you will receive a student number.
 If you refer others to any of our workshops, ask them to enter your student number when they apply.
 We will credit you with 10% per deposited referral, up to 50% off for five referrals!

 We do offer payment options but ask that your account be paid in full at the start of the workshop.
 If you have special financial needs we are willing to discuss this with you further.

 Our goal is to reach as many women in the community as possible.
 Remember, this is an investment in your professionalism and an income potential for you.
 Don’t let money be the determining factor.
 Obviously we need to be paid for our service to you, but we are willing to work with sisters who demonstrate passion and special financial need.